feda567/linkedin-clone/README.md

-LINKEDIN -CLONE
+# LINKEDIN -CLONE

-  using react redux and firebase
+# A LinkedIn - Clone developed using React,Redux and Firebase